Rule 4757-29-01 | Marriage and family therapy supervision.

 (2) Records of training supervision shall be maintained by the supervisee and supervisor and made available to the board upon request.
 The supervision records shall contain information concerning the dates of supervision, content and goals of supervision, and shall be signed off on by a supervisor at least quarterly.

 (3) The applicant shall further provide supervision evaluations within thirty days following the completion of the first fifty hours of supervision required under paragraph (A)(2) of rule 4757-25-04 of the Administrative Code and again, at the completion of the full two hundred hours of supervised experience on forms provided by the board.
-The applicant is responsible for providing the form to the supervisor(s).

 (E) Work supervision of marriage and family therapists practicing in a clinical setting shall be under the supervision of an independent marriage and family therapist, a professional clinical counselor, an independent social worker with a clinical area of competence, a psychologist, or psychiatrist.